 The State Library of NSW maintains a collection of approximately 9,500 large print books, and 7,000 talking books which are available to NSW public libraries on interlibrary loan, as a back-up to local collections.

-The State Library has prepared the following frequently asked questions to assist libraries to respond to the expression of interest.
+The State Library has prepared the following frequently asked questions to assist libraries.

 Please note that these questions apply to the large print and talking book bulk loans collections in English only, and do not refer to the multicultural bulk loans collections.